codecypher/LearnAI/Level-1/basics/plots.md

 ## Bokeh and Cufflinks

+Bokeh: Interactive Web-Based Visualization

+Bokeh is ideal for creating interactive visualizations for modern web browsers.
+It allows you to build elegant, interactive plots, dashboards, and data applications.

-Here we discuss two visualization libraries  `pandas_bokeh` and `cufflinks` to create plotly and bokeh charts using the basic pandas plotting syntax.
+Here we create plotly and bokeh charts using the basic pandas plotting syntax.

 We also discuss the pandas plotting functions.